 This routine is from The WorkBook of Classical Neuromuscular Therapy.
-Created at the ASHA School of Massage, it has been used to train thousands of therapists for more than 15 years.
+Created at the ASHA School of Massage, it has trained thousands of therapists for more than 15 years.

 These routines are intended for mindful review by bodywork professionals and are not appropriate as self-care for non-professionals.
 Self-injury could occur.

-Support Integrative Works to stay independent and produce great content.
+Support Integrative Works to

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
-We will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
-Thank you for your support.
+In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
+Thank you so much for being so supportive.

-Tony Preston has a practice in Atlanta, Georgia where he sees clients.
-He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
+He has written materials and instructed classes since the mid-90s.
+This includes anatomy, trigger points, cranial, and neuromuscular.

-*This site is undergoing major changes.
+*This site is undergoing significant changes.
 We are reformatting and expanding the posts to make them easier to read.
-The result will also be more accessible and will include more patterns with better self-care.
-In the meanwhile, there may be inconsistency in formatting, content presentation, and readability.
+The result will also be more accessible and include more patterns with better self-care.
+Meanwhile, there may be formatting, content presentation, and readability inconsistencies.
 Until we get older posts updated, please excuse our mess.